duartegroup/InterpretingMLKinetics/README.md

 # Interpreting ML kinetics

-Data, code, and trained models for our article "Kinetic predictions for SN2 reactions using the BERT architecture: Comparison and interpretation".
+This repository contains the data, code, and trained models for the work entitled "Kinetic predictions for SN2 reactions using the BERT architecture: Comparison and interpretation".